 Research Validates Abacus Method of Learning Maths

-Abacus Maths taught in Glasgow and Edinburgh Super Maths Academy have always been based on the abacus method of learning maths.
+Abacus Maths taught in UK and Worldwide Super Maths Academy have always been based on the abacus method of learning maths.
 We believe this method is the absolute best way to learn maths, based on scientific research that validates the methodology.
 Kids who learn maths using the abacus method performed better in many areas of life.

 The abacus method works so well that we are now planning to begin offering our Children’s Abacus Maths Classes online.
 That’s right, now children who are not local to Glasgow can still learn this tremendous method irrespective of their geographic location.
 And even if you live locally but do not have the ability to get to our learning centre, your child can still study online and start learning maths in Glasgow or anywhere else.